ncatlab/nlab-content/pages/6/4/3/6/16346/content.md

 ## References

-Traditional literature that involves super-Cartan geometry more or less explicitly and in the context of [[supergravity]] includes
+Traditional literature that involves super-Cartan geometry more or less explicitly and in the context of [[supergravity]] and its [[supergravity torsion constraints]] includes

 * {#Baaklini77a} N. S. Baaklini, _Spin 3/2 Field and Cartan's Geometry_, Letters in Mathematical Physics August 1977, Volume 2, Issue 1, pp 43-47